npip99/cs-wiki/bash.md

 - Before anything happens, 0 refers to bash's stdin, 1 refers to bash's stdout, and 2 refers to bash's stderr.
 This is always the starting point.
 - First, we dup stderr to file descriptor 3, so now file descriptor 3 directory points to bash's stderr as well.
 - Second, we dup stdout to stderr.
-Now, stderr refers to bash's stdout.
+Now, stderr refers to bash's _current_ stdout.
 - Third, we dup file descriptor 3 to stdout.
-But remember, file descriptor 3 refered to bash's stderr.
-Thus, stdout now also refers to bash's stderr.
+But remember, file descriptor 3 refered to bash's _original_ stderr.
+Thus, stdout now also refers to bash's _original_ stderr.
 - As an optional fourth, you can pass `3>&-`, which will close file descriptor 3.
 It reads visually like making file descriptor 3 point to a "null" file descriptor, but it translates fundamentally to the `close()` syscall.

 Another interesting thing bash does for you is _piping_, which is an awesome feature of bash.
 You can see its usage here: